openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func unordered(exhaustive: Exhaustiveness, collectStatements: (UnorderedVerifier) -> Unit): Unit
 ```

-Function: This function supports verifying whether "verification statements" have been executed or if their execution count meets the defined criteria, without validating the execution order.
-By default, the execution count for a "verification statement" is at least once.
+Purpose: This function supports verifying whether "verification statements" have been executed or whether the execution count meets the definition, without checking the execution order.
+By default, the execution count of "verification statements" is at least once.
-The "verification statements" in the input list must be mutually exclusive (i.e., if a single call behavior matches multiple "verification statements," an exception will be thrown).
+The "verification statements" in the input list must be non-overlapping (i.e., when a single call action can match multiple "verification statements," an exception will be thrown).
-"Verification statements" are dynamically added via the closure in the parameter.
+"Verification statements" are dynamically added through the closure in the parameters.

 Parameters: